ing-bank/lion/packages/combobox/docs/TimeMachine.md

 Being able to restyle an app completely purely with CSS is not new.
 This is basically the philosophy of Zen Garden: http://dv.csszengarden.com/

-But... the approach as described above add two very powerful features on top:
+But... the approach as described above adds two very powerful features on top:

 - Although this is a very powerful start, some designs cannot be created without **changing the HTML** as well (especially this is important for accessibility, with regard to DOM order).